TyrfingMjolnir/EnsembleBergselven/README.md

 - Metallica - Welcome Home
 - Metallica - Lepper Messiah
 - Metallica - Fight Fire with Fire
+- Metallica - To Live is to Die
 - Helloween - Walls of Jericho
 - Savatage - White Witch
 - Savatage - Hall of the Mountain King